 - Try using smoked paprika instead of regular paprika.
 It adds a wonderful smoky flavor to the dish.

-- As mentioned above, you can make this recipe with other types of white firn-fleshed fish such as cod.
+- You can make this recipe with other types of white firn-fleshed fish, such as cod.

 Instructions

-- Fry the fish in butter over medium-high heat until cooked through, about 3 minutes per side.
-(Photos 4-5).
+Cook the fish in butter over medium-high heat until cooked through, about 3 minutes per side.

-- Spoon the tasty pan juices on top of the fish and serve.
-(Photo 6).
+Spoon the pan juices on top of the fish and serve.

 Expert Tip